benkeen/generatedata/cli/PLUGINS.md

 # [CLI](./README.md) &raquo; Plugins

-Each plugin has its own configuration settings.
+Each plugin has its own unique configuration settings.
 See the pages below for details and explanations of each plugin and what the options do.

 ### Data Types